 The significance of Stan’s first original film The Second and the need for more female-driven Australian films

 So far in 2018, more Australian cinema releases have featured Shane Jacobson as the lead character than a female protagonist.
 Stan’s first original film The Second marks the first arrival this year of a local film led by a complex female figure.
 Critic Sarah Ward explains why this is important.
-This article was brought to you by Stan Australia.

 “She likes an audience, that one.”